Shadota/SillyTavern-EchoChamber/README.md

 # EchoChamber for SillyTavern

-**EchoChamber** is a powerful SillyTavern extension that generates a dynamic, AI-powered "audience" feed reacting live to your story.
+**EchoChamber** is a powerful SillyTavern extension that generates a dynamic, AI-powered "audience" feed reacting live to your story or conversation.
 Whether it's a salt-fueled Twitch chat, a viral Twitter thread, or a voyeuristic NSFW advisor, EchoChamber brings your world to life with highly customizable reactions.

 ![EchoChamber Preview](https://github.com/user-attachments/assets/c543a4f1-0bc3-4da8-b1fa-611ab7599308)